Skip to content

 Minority Opinion

-Just because your opinion or view is in the minority, doesn’t mean its wrong or that you’re insane.
+Just because your opinion or view is in the minority, doesn’t mean it’s wrong.
 In fact, most people have no opinions or views of their own.
-They simply regurgitate what their respective authorities have told them and indoctrinated into them.
-They … Continue readingMinority Opinion
+They simply regurgitate what their respective authorities have indoctrinated into them.
+They have outsourced the process of thinking to … Continue readingMinority Opinion

 by Boris Mozer